raspberrypilearning/getting-started-with-mu/en/step_7.md

 A break point marks a line within your program where the debugger will stop the program and wait.

-+ Add a break point to the code by clicking the line number 2.
++ Add a break point to the code by clicking the line number 2 on the right side of the code.

 A red circle will appear next to line 2.